-MUSIC 302 Choral Singing
+MUSIC 302-Choral Singing

-Study and performance of mixed choral works of various styles and periods.
+Study and performance of mixed choral works of various styles and periods for older adults.
 Includes development of vocal technique and musicianship.
-Audition required.
+Unlimited repeats.

-MUSIC 303 Orchestra
+MUSIC 303-Orchestra

-Study and performance of orchestral literature of various styles and media.
+Study and performance of orchestral literature of various styles and media for older adults.
 Audition required for wind, brass, and percussion players as needed.
+Field trips may be required.
+Unlimited repeats.

-MUSIC 305 Jazz Studies
+MUSIC 305-Jazz Studies